GitLab 18.3: Expanding AI orchestration in software engineering

 CLI agent support for Claude Code, Codex, Amazon Q, Google Gemini, and opencode (Bring Your Own Key): 18.3 introduces integrations that enable teams to delegate routine development work by @ mentioning their agents directly in issues or merge requests.
 When developers mention these AI assistants, they automatically read the surrounding context and repository code, then respond to the user's comment with either ready-to-review code changes or inline comments.
 These integrations require you to bring your own API key for the respective AI providers and keep all interactions natively within GitLab's interface while maintaining proper permissions and audit trails.

-Note: MCP server and third-party agents are GitLab Premium Beta features and only available to GitLab Duo Enterprise customers for evaluation.
+Note: Third-party agents is a GitLab Premium Beta feature and only available to GitLab Duo Enterprise customers for evaluation.

 “Bringing Claude Code directly into GitLab puts AI assistance where millions of developers already collaborate and ship code daily.
 The ability to mention Claude directly in issues and merge requests removes friction while maintaining quality with human oversight and review processes.
 This update brings Claude Code's capabilities to more places where teams work, making AI a natural part of their developer workflow.”